← Back to Topics

 Calculation of Holding Period

-• "More than 5 years" means at least 5 years and 1 day
+• "More than 5 years" is defined as at least 5 years and 1 day.

-• "At least 3 years" means 3 years or more
+• "At least 3 years" signifies a period of 3 years or more.

 Basis and Per-Issuer Limits